It’s a new year so keep reading to learn how you can realize successful fat loss results in the next twelve months and beyond.

 Now what’s the fat loss action plan?

-One of my favorite productivity books of 2018 that really changed how much I got done is called “The 12-Week Year”.
+One of my favorite productivity books that really changed how much I got done is called “The 12-Week Year”.

 The book challenged and showed you how to compress a year’s worth of goals into 12 weeks.
 It helped me get clear on what actions I needed to take to achieve my goals and created a sense of urgency to speed up the results.